 Does the GRE Reading Comprehension of the verbal section confuse you?
 Worry not!
 We are here to help you.
 Reading Comprehension is one of the three question types asked in the Verbal Reasoning of the GRE exam.
 These questions account for approximately half of the total questions in the Verbal Reasoning section.
 Hence, solving as many questions from this Reading Comprehension will help you score well in the GRE Verbal.

-Does the GRE reading comprehension question of the verbal section trouble or confuse you?
-If so, you need not worry.
 Through the course of this article, we will acquaint you with the reading comprehension section, provide you with some sample questions and also give you some tips on how to go about answering this question.
+So, keep reading!

 The Reading Comprehension consists of three types of questions, they are as follows:

 - Multiple choice questions – Select one answer